Nikki Sixx: “The Dirt Was Warts’n’all… I Don’t Know How We Survived”

 After all that the four members of Mötley Crüe have been through, do you remain friends?

 “Erm… I think that me and Tommy and Vince are very close right now.
 Mick is very quiet and so we never see him.
 But right now there’s no problems.
-(Laughing) Things are fine.”
+(Laughs) Things are fine.”

 Are you happy?